-For gold swaps, the party providing the foreign exchange, and receiving the gold, will not usually record the gold on its balance sheet; while the party providing the gold will not usually remove it from its balance sheet.
-Instead the party receiving gold will usually record a reduction in foreign exchange and a loan receivable41.
-The party receiving foreign exchange will record an increase in foreign exchange and a loan payable, thereby increasing its gross reserve assets.
-However according to BPM5, paragraph 434, gold swaps should be regarded as transactions in gold, in which case, they would have no net impact on total reserves but would change each monetary authority's reserve assets' composition.
-In whichever manner the transaction is recorded, the monetary authority receiving the gold (that is, providing the foreign exchange) will receive property (investment) income on the foreign exchange provided.
-Gold swaps between monetary authorities do not usually involve the payment of margin.
+55. Although the Operational Guidelines (see paragraph 101, quoted above) give the choice to the authorities as how to record gold swaps (but seek consistency between this treatment and that used by the authorities for repos and reverse repos), typically both parties will treat the transaction as a collateralized loan.
+That is to say, the party providing the foreign exchange, and receiving the gold, will not typically record the gold on its balance sheet; while the party providing the gold will not typically remove it from its balance sheet.
+Instead the party receiving gold will usually record a reduction in foreign exchange and a loan receivable.
+The party receiving foreign exchange will record an increase in loans payable, and an increase in currency and deposits, thereby increasing gross reserve assets.
+However, as noted in the footnote to paragraph 100 in the Operational Guidelines, in paragraph 434 of BPM5 (quoted above) gold swaps should be regarded as transactions in gold, in which case, they would have no net impact on total reserves but would change each monetary authority's reserve assets' composition.